escapecreative/design-upgrade-learndash/README.md

 Features planned for future release:

 * Compatibility with more Uncanny LearnDash Toolkit modules
-* Exploring compatibility with a few WisdmLabs plugins
+* Exploring compatibility with other WisdmLabs plugins

 ## We'd love to hear from you!